 Curb appeal doesn't end when the sun goes down.
 Highlight pathways and trees with landscape lighting.
 It improves safety and can yield dramatic effects for your home's nighttime appeal.

-Smooth the transition between the street and your front steps by landscaping for curb appeal.
+Smooth the transition between the street and your front steps with our inexpensive landscaping ideas.
 A clear, curved path will move visitors to the home's entry and is pleasing to the eye.
 Surround a walkway with midsize shrubs and flowers; passers-by will notice plant groupings more than individual flowers, making greater streetside impact.

-Turn your home's entry into an inviting focal point by adding a few well-chosen and nicely arranged plants on the front porch.
+Create front yard appeal by turning your home's entry into an inviting focal point and adding a few well-chosen and nicely arranged plants on the front porch.
 Vary the plant and container sizes, and arrange them on multiple levels.

 Learn how to pick the best pot for your container garden using these helpful tips.